Last Modified: 3/23/2018

 • Providers are not permitted to add charges or services on an initial bill after the expiration of the time limitation for filing a claim.

-Hospital diagnosis related group (DRG) claim adjustments
+Hospital diagnosis related group (DRG) claim adjustment

-• SNF adjustments to change in HIPPS code due to a minimum data set (MDS) correction must be completed within 120 days of the through date on the claim.
+• SNF adjustments to change HIPPS code due to a minimum data set (MDS) correction must be completed within 120 days of the through date on the claim.

 Medically denied claim